digitalscraps/design-sprint/example-sprints/ouweb-nav-app/background-worksheet.md

 * 4.
 * 5.

-Please identify at least three (3) websites that are competitors/similar to your idea.
+Please identify at least three (3) apps that are competitors/similar to the OU nav app.

-* 1.
+* 1.OU Innovate
-* 2.
+* 2. OU App
-* 3.
+* 3. University of Minnestoa

 Please conduct at least three(3) customer interviews.

 * Who are the customers?

 * What are their stories?
 * How do they feel about the stated problem?